-BECTU is working to support to the growing freelance workforce serving the UK’s creative sectors.
+BECTU works to support the growing freelance workforce serving the UK’s creative sectors.

-Whether we are talking about film, broadcasting, independent television production, theatre, live events or other specialist areas such as games development, the union’s freelance members have a wealth of services to call upon.
+Whether we're talking about film, broadcasting, independent television production, theatre, live events or other specialist areas such as games development, the union’s freelance members have a wealth of services to call upon.

-Low-cost public liability insurance is one union benefit which ranks highly with freelance members; the policy provides cover up to £10million per claim.
+Low-cost public liability insurance is one union benefit which ranks highly with our freelancers; the policy provides cover up to £10million per claim.

-If you are not already a member, you can join BECTU by visiting www.bectu.org.uk/join
+If you are not already a member, you can join BECTU here.

-To secure low-cost PLI (just £21 for 2013-14) select the option on the form and we’ll contact you about payment; existing freelance members who need the cover should contact email@example.com (please quote your membership number).
+To secure low-cost PLI (cost from 1 May 2018, £31.50 for the whole, or part, year) select the option on the form and we’ll contact you about payment; existing members who need the cover should contact email@example.com (please quote your membership number).

-Provided that you work within broadcasting, entertainment, cinema, theatre and live events, BECTU PLI will cover you to a £10,000,000 limit of indemnity in respect of your individual activities.
+Provided that you work within broadcasting, entertainment, cinema, theatre and live events, or as an art technician or curator, BECTU PLI will cover you to a £10,000,000 limit of indemnity in respect of your individual activities.

 BECTU has chosen industry specialists Hencilla Canworth Ltd (Hencilla) to administer the BECTU PLI policy and to support members with advice and ancillary services.